ExpressGateway/express-gateway.io/_pages/documentation-guide.md

           max: 500 # limit to 500 req per default period windowMs=60000 (1 minute)
 ```

+Example:

+TODO: Rate-limit established by user
+TODO: Rate-limit established by application

 #### Key Auth
-Key auth is efficient way of securing your API.
+Key auth is an efficient way of securing your API.
 Keys are generated for apps or users using CLI tool.

-##### Example Use case:
+Example Use case:
 Restricting access to api endpoints for applications

-EG API key has format of a key pair separated by colon: `1fa4Y52SWEhii7CmYiMOcv:4ToXczFz0ZyCgLpgKIkyxA`
+The Express Gateway API key has format of a key pair separated by colon: `1fa4Y52SWEhii7CmYiMOcv:4ToXczFz0ZyCgLpgKIkyxA`

+The pair is a UUID of the identity concatenated with a secret.

-EG supports several ways to authenticate with api key:
+Express Gateway supports several ways to authenticate with api key:
 ##### Using header (recommended)
-By default Authorization header is used and enforsed Schema is `apiKey`
+By default Authorization header is used and enforced Schema is `apiKey`

 Example:
 `'Authorization':'apiKey 1fa4Y52SWEhii7CmYiMOcv:4ToXczFz0ZyCgLpgKIkyxA'`